CounterpartyXCP/counterparty-core/docs/API.rst

 - value: The value that the field will be compared against.
 Must be the same data type as the field is (e.g. if the field is a string, the value must be a string too)

 If you want to filter by multiple fields, then you can specify a list of filter objects.
+To this end, API functions that take ``filters`` also take a ``filterop`` parameter, which determines how the filters are combined when multiple filters are specified.
+It defaults to ``"and"``, meaning that filters are ANDed togeher (and that any match must satisfy all of them).
+You can also specify ``"or"`` as an alternative setting, which would mean that filters are ORed together, and that any match must satisfy only one of them.

 To disable filtering, you can just not specify the filter argument (if using keyword-based arguments), or, if using positional arguments, just pass ``null`` or ``[]`` (empty list) for the parameter.